jerickjoe111/launch-school/JS230/02_asynchrony_and_events.md

 ## Asynchrony

-In a _synchronous_ computer program, the different operations are executed step by step (besides jumps, conditionals, etc.), following the main flow; the program executes some code, waits for the computation to end, and then does another operation with that results, until there are no more operations to be performed.
-This means that each operation depends on the previous one: the following computation can't be performed if the previous one has finished and yielded its results.
+In a _synchronous_ computer program, the different operations are executed step by step (besides jumps, conditionals, etc.), following the main flow; the program executes some code, waits for the computation to end, and then does another operation with those results, until there are no more operations to be performed.
+This means that each operation depends on the previous one: the following computation can't be performed if the previous one has not finished and yielded its results.
 We can talk about operations _blocking_ the program in this case.

 In most real-world computer programs (and in most real-world JavaScript), however, the execution is _asynchronous_.
 This means that there are operations performed _independently_ of the main program flow: when an asynchronous part of the program is executed, some operation (a function's invocation, for instance) is _left pending_, until some condition is met or some event occurs, _without blocking the program to wait for the result_.